geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 I mean, there are some known issues with the sign.
 Does this fix that?

 ##### **Geohot** [[00:13:02](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=782)]
 I don't.
 I'm not aware of the known issues.
 Okay, I will let you know later.
 Cool.
 But no, I mean, my goal isn't to fix the sign.
 My goal is to is to migrate basically to new linearizer.
 And I found a really interesting bug.
-I found the bug that's in the new linearizer and beam.
-It turns out beam will silently skip kernels if your compute estimator is wrong.
+I found the bug that's in the new linearizer and BEAM.
+It turns out BEAM will silently skip kernels if your compute estimator is wrong.
 So that's what was causing that issue with the linearizer.

 ##### **Geohot** [[00:13:36](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=816)]
 But yeah,